mattansb/git-group-assigment/Group 2/README.md

 3. In stage plays, Peter Pan is traditionally played by a woman.

-4. Peter's biggest foe, is Captain Hook, who coincidentally has a hook for a hand!
+4. Peter's biggest foe, is Captain Hook.
+Hook is named after his iron hook, and his true name is never revealed.

-5. Peter Pan was played by Robin Williams, who voiced him in Stephen Spielberg's 1991 movie "Hook"
+5. Peter Pan was played by Robin Williams, who played as adult Peter Pan/Peter Banning in Stephen Spielberg's 1991 movie "Hook"

 More fun facts:
 1. Fairy dust was added in later versions: there were several reports of children getting hurt trying to jump from their beds, so JM Barrie added Fairy Dust for safety